 To view an agenda click on "Calendar" on the home page, and click on the particular meeting date.
 There is no meeting for March, 2014.
-The next ZBA meeting will be held on Wednesday, December 18, 2013 with submission deadline to the Building Department by 1:00 p.m. on Monday, December 2, 2013.
+The next ZBA meeting will be held on Wednesday, April 30, 2014 with submission deadline to the Building Department by 1:00 p.m. on Monday, April 14, 2014.

 Zoning Board of Appeals Members